kaibloecker/Yasbf/README.markdown

 # Yasbf #

-Yasbf is a basic blogging framework I wrote.
+Yasbf is a basic blogging framework originally written by [Poapfel](https://github.com/Poapfel/Yasbf).

 Its input is a directory of html files and a transformation script automatically renders the blog HTML from them.